mrismanaziz/Reforestation/README.md

-## How do you fix a broken pizza?
-With tomato paste.
+## When do doctors get angry?
+When they run out of patients.